 According to the American Association of Neurological Surgeons, almost 50% of all spinal cord injuries are complete.

 Complete spinal cord injuries result in a total loss of motor function and sensation below the level of the injury.
 People with complete spinal cord injuries will have a loss of muscle function and sensation on both sides of the body.

 People with incomplete spinal cord injuries may retain varying degrees of muscle movement and sensation.
 A person with an incomplete injury may be able to move one arm or leg more than the other.
 They may also have more functioning on one side of the body than on the other.

 The doctor may use an X-ray, CT scan, and MRI scan to diagnose a spinal cord injury.

 Swelling around an incomplete injury may present symptoms of a complete injury.
-However, once the swelling goes down, after about 7–10 days, the doctor can distinguish between the two types of injuries.
+However, once the swelling goes down, after about

-A neurologist will then conduct a complete neurological examination, in which they will usually:
+A neurologist will then conduct a

 - ask the person questions about their symptoms and other health conditions

 - look for visible signs of a medical condition